 The Sac Actun Cenote is a beautiful place to dive, with crystal-clear water and plenty of marine life.
 The entrance to the cave is about 20 meters deep, and the cave system extends for about 223 kilometers.
-There are several different passages to explore, and it’s a great place for diving enthusiasts to explore.
+There are several different passages to explore, and it’s an excellent place for diving enthusiasts.

 See Related: The Most Amazing Natural Arches in the World